 In the case of the "Transparency of the Sky" and "Darkness", researchers can do little to avoid them.
 The only thing is to request that legislation be passed to stop the increase in light pollution and, if possible, to reduce the amount of polluting particles that are thrown into the atmosphere every day.

 The "extinction" of starlight as it passes through the Earth's atmosphere cannot be avoided either.
 However, what researchers do in their work is to obtain measurements of the magnitude or brightness of standard stars (well-known stars) that are close to the star being studied.
-These measurements are made throughout the night of observation in order to obtain a reference extinction, which will serve to compare with the measurements obtained from the stars scheduled for study and thus obtain the required data.
+These measurements are made throughout the night of observation to obtain a reference extinction, which will serve to compare with the measurements obtained from the stars scheduled for study and thus obtain the required data.

 On the other hand, to compensate the Seeing is also very interesting what astronomers do.
 Since the nineteenth century, there was already an awareness of this phenomenon.
 However, the proposals to solve it were slow in coming.
-In the 1940's it was thought as a solution to have observatories outside the Earth's atmosphere.
+In the 1940's it was thought of as a solution to have observatories outside the Earth's atmosphere.
 The design of the Hubble Space Telescope, 2.4 meters in diameter, was made between the '70s and 80's placing it in orbit until 1990.
-The results of this project have been magnificent, above all because not only was Seeing avoided, but also all the problems generated by the Earth's atmosphere were avoided.
+The results of this project have been magnificent, above all because not only was Seeing avoided but also all the problems generated by the Earth's atmosphere were avoided.
 Even so, it has the disadvantage that the maintenance is very expensive and complicated, besides the durability of the artificial satellites is finite.

 Another solution to the problem of Seeing in the case of terrestrial telescopes was to take advantage of the studies and measurements made of this parameter, so a scientific-technological solution was thought of and in the 1950s "Active Optics" was proposed and years later "Adaptive Optics" emerged.

 One of the methods to measure Seeing is known as DIMM (Differential Image Motion Monitor).
 It consists of detecting and measuring the displacements that are observed from the image of a star through a medium-sized telescope, but with two eyepieces separated from each other at a distance of between 10 and 20 cms.
 This telescope is mounted at a certain distance from the observatory and is pointed at a known star.
-Several measurements are made at different heights (between two and twenty meters approximately), since the temperature differences that exist in the surface layers of the atmosphere also cause image distortions.
+Several measurements are made at different heights (between two and twenty meters approximately) since the temperature differences that exist in the surface layers of the atmosphere also cause image distortions.

 Another method used for this purpose is SCIDAR (Scintillation Detection and Ranging), which consists of measuring the refractive indices of light as it enters the Earth's atmosphere.